maddsua/lambda/readme.md

 ## Building a server app with the lambda

 1. Include `lambda.hpp`
-2. Create a callback function, as in the [example](main.cpp)
+2. Create a callback function and a lambda instance, as in the [example](main.cpp)
-3. Create a lambda server
-4. Link to lambda.dll and compile project
+3. Link to lambda.dll and compile the project
-5. Run it.
-Everything should be fine
+4. Run it.
+Everything should run smoooothly

 ### [See how to do that in detail](main.cpp)